The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - The top of the stones are really high (44″) which will force the löyly cavity it’s now producing up quite high and thus require the benches to be much higher than normal (≈52” foot bench and 68” sitting bench) so let’s take a bunch of steel off the bottom to lower everything down and get a side benefit of a bit less steel mass to give us our 19/3/1.

-* This is NOT calculated scientific but should give a general idea of the differences in a heavy steel stove vs a sauna stove and why sauna stoves are made the way that they are.
+* This is NOT calculated scientific but should give a general idea of the differences in a heavy steel stove vs a sauna heater and why sauna heaters are made the way that they are.
 I have intentionally kind of ignored conductive and advective heat which are not significant in this scenario and assigned a value of 1kW.

-I did not include that a Kuuma has fire brick while sauna stoves do not.
-This is a much more complicated issue and I’m not sure what difference it makes.
+I did not include that a Kuuma has fire brick while sauna heaters do not.
+This is a much more complicated topic.
+One bit is that convection transfers heat from the heaters much faster than radiating does so sauna heaters don’t need the fire brick while a Kuuma does.
+But there’s more to it and I’m not sure that any of it has an impact on performance.

 Perhaps they can call the original Kuuma the Kuuma SC (Sweat Cabin) and this new one then can be the Kuuma Air 🙂